BrodaNoel/cv/README.md

 Due to in ~2000 (~10 years old) I created some CS-Maps using [Valve Hammer Editor](valve.png), I had some basic knowledge about abstractions, so that help me a lot to understand that "C++ programing" thing, so, I could start creating things with no help.
 Absolutely alone in my home.
 After a couple of days I had my own ".exe" file that when you opened it, it asked your name, and then it said "Hello {name}!".
 That was my first approach to the programming world.
 My first Hello World.
 And that was my first second in my bigger passion.

 Anecdote: I guess my love for the programming world started the day I say: "What if I create a virus?".
 I created a program that when you execute it, it remove your `C:/Files Programs/Internet Explorer/iexplorer.exe`.
 I runned it and it works!
 And that was not a problem until I get internet in my home (~year 2005) (yeah because I had no Internet Explorer!
 I had no way to navigate.
 Obviously I didn't created a backup of `iexplorer.exe`, I was not smart as I should, but, well, it was funny).

+More or less in the year 2006 I started participate in some internet forums.
+One of them was "csadvanced.com" (aka redee.com or wikun.com), there I learned A LOT of a lot of things.
+I learned about abstractions, logic, about english, about work remotely, and more things.
+I also learned about AdSense.
+There I understood that I could get money creating blogs and adding AdSense as a f*ck!
+And I did it!
+I created some blogpost about technology news and that was my first attempt, my first approach to HTML and Web-stufs.
+I learned a lot of SEO and HTML.
+That was the trigger to start learning PHP.
+I started learning PHP and VB.net at the same time.

+Wow!
+I just realized that Softonic saved my first VB.net program yet!
+That was [VIDay](https://viday.softonic.com/)!
+A software to check ephemerides.
+I'm super proud about VIDay.

+From 2007 to 2010 I was working creating PHP sites and VB.NET programs just for fun.
+But then, in 2010, I started working on the IT World.
+My first work was at [UTN University](http://www.frc.utn.edu.ar/), doing backend in VB.NET and frontend using Vanilla JavaScript and jQuery.

+From 2010 to 2015 I always worked in personal (and freelance) projects using always the same technologies (creating and setting up absolutely everything on my own).
+* Debian
+* SVN
+* Apache
+* PHP (With no frameworks!)
+* Javascript/jQuery as frontend

+Then, I left my happy PHP-life (yeah, for real.
+I love PHP) and I started working using another stack:
+* Ubuntu server (setting it up using Vagrant)
+* Sometimes SVN, and sometimes GIT
+* Apache
+* NodeJS + Express + MongoDB
+* AngularJS

+This stack was super productive for me until 2017, moment where I found React and Firebase.
+So now, my stack for personal projects has this shape:
+* GIT
+* Firebase Hosting for static serving
+* Firebase Functions and Firebase Database for no-sql database and backend (creating some kind of REST API in Firebase Functions)
+* React (+JSX) + Redux + Thunks + Reselect as frontend

+^ This is my current Stack.
+REST API, frontend with React and Backend using Express + NoSQL & No-Relational-DB (like Mongo).
+Full ECMAScript stack.